cms-sw/cmssw/DQM/SiStripMonitorClient/test/ReadMe.txt

 2. Auxiliary files in test directory
 =====================================

-  o sistrip_qualitytest_config.xml   : Quality tests and the association of tests with ME
-                                        is defined here

   o tracker.dat                      : needed to create TrackerMap
     trackermap.txt                   : header of the SVG file to be created